H-E-L-P/dmu_products/dmu19/dmu19_HATLAS-DR1/readme.md

 This product contains the Herschel-ATLAS SPIRE maps that are part of the *Data Release 1* of the project.
 They were downloaded from http://www.h-atlas.org/public-data/download on 2017-06-08.

+The coverage maps were provided by Matt Smith on November 2017.